information

 Active

-Project design continues.
-Construction is anticipated to begin in July of 2026 and take a year and a half to complete.
+Construction is anticipated to begin in early 2026 and take up to nine months to complete.

 Page menu